UMD: A Globally Connected University

 This program offers courses in Civil Engineering, Industrial Engineering, Computer Engineering, Telecommunications Engineering, Electrical Engineering, and Mechanical Engineering.

 Although most classes are in Spanish, UPV does offer courses taught in English each semester.
 About 10 business courses per semester are offered.
-You can view full course offerings here as well as a list of courses taught in English here.
 Not all courses are offered each semester.
 You are advised to check the semester availability of courses based on the current academic year.

 There are several options in regards to accommodation including student dorms, sharing/renting a flat, and living with a host family.
 You can visit this website for more information regarding available housing options.